mario-nowak/matcha/best-programming-language-ever-3.md

 }
 ```

-`loops` can also be used as expressions.
+`loop`s can also be used as expressions.
 In value-producing contexts, loop must contain at least one `leave`.
 Every `leave` must be followed by an expression.
 All paths must leave with the same type.

 ```matcha
 var i = 0;